Neem oil

 Neem oil, also known as margosa oil, is a vegetable oil pressed from the fruits and seeds of the neem (Azadirachta indica), a tree which is indigenous to the Indian subcontinent and has been introduced to many other areas in the tropics.
-It is the most important of the commercially available products of neem and is used for organic farming and medicines.
+It is the most important of the commercially available products of neem, and is a potent pesticide used in organic farming.

 Composition

 Azadirachtin is the most well known and studied triterpenoid in neem oil.
 Nimbin is another triterpenoid which has been credited with some of neem oil's properties as an antiseptic, antifungal, antipyretic and antihistamine.

 Uses

 Ayurveda

-Neem oil has a history of use in Ayurveda folk medicine.
-There is limited evidence for its use in treating acute skin toxicity in head and neck cancer chemotherapy involving cisplatin.
+Neem Oil has a history of use in Ayurvedic folk medicine.